dropps-io/lookso-protocol/LIPs/lip-social_registry.md

   "LSPXXSocialRegistry": {
     "posts": [ // Messages authored by the profile.
 Includes original posts, comments and reposts.
       {
-        "url": "string", // The url in decentralized storage with the post content and metadata "hash": "string" // The hash of the post object },
+        "url": "String", // The url in decentralized storage with the post content and metadata "hash": "Bytes32" // The hash of the post object },
       ...
     ],
     "follows": [ "Address", ... ], // UPs this account has subscribed.
 Will compose the account's feed.
+    "likes": [
+      {
+        "url": "String", // The url in decentralized storage with the post content and metadata "hash": "Bytes32" // The hash of the post object }
-    "likes": ["bytes32", ...], // The identifier (hash) of all the posts this account has liked }
+    ], // The identifier (hash) of all the posts this account has liked }
 }
 ```